Josh Alexander

-Joshua Lemay (born May 29, 1987) is a Canadian professional wrestler better known by the ring name Josh Alexander.
-He is currently signed to Impact Wrestling, where he is the current and longest reigning Impact World Champion in his second reign.
-He is also a former Impact X Division Champion.
+Joshua Lemay (born May 29, 1987), better known by his ring name Josh Alexander, is a Canadian professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family.
+He also makes appearances for Maple Leaf Pro Wrestling (MLP), where he is the reigning and inaugural MLP Canadian Champion.
+He is best known for his time in Total Nonstop Action Wrestling (TNA).

-He is a two-time Impact World Tag Team Champion with Ethan Page as The North, as well as a one-time PWG World Tag Team Champion with Ethan Page as Monster Mafia, and a one-time AAW Heavyweight Champion.
+In 2005, Alexander made his professional wrestling debut on the Canadian independent scene, where he met Ethan Page and would form a tag team with him known as The North (formerly Monster Mafia).
+The duo would perform for various promotions, including AAW Wrestling and Pro Wrestling Guerrilla (PWG), winning tag championships in both promotions.
+In 2019, Alexander signed with TNA and would go on to win the TNA World Tag Team Championship twice with Page, with their first reign becoming in the longest in the title's history at 380 days.
+After Page departed TNA, Alexander switched to singles competition and became a one-time TNA X Division Championship and a two-time TNA World Championship, with his second reign being the longest in the company's history at 335 days.
+In February 2025, Alexander would leave TNA.
+He then signed with AEW that April.

 Professional wrestling career

-Independent circuit (2005–present)
+Independent circuit (2005–2024)

 Josh Alexander was trained to wrestle by Johnny Devine.
 He debuted in 2005.
 He then started his career on the regional Canadian independent circuit.
 He met fellow wrestler Ethan Page in the Alpha-1 promotion in Ontario in 2010, where the two became close friends.
 A year later, they formed the tag team Monster Mafia where they wrestled for various promotions including Ring of Honor (ROH) and AAW Wrestling.
-In 2013 he suffered a neck injury during a AAW match.
+In 2013 he suffered a neck injury during an AAW match.
 After taking time off to heal, he returned to action.
 A few months after, he reinjured his neck during a ROH tryout match with ReDRagon.
-He had herniated a disk so he would have his C5-C6 vertebrae fused to fix the injury.
+He had herniated a disk so he would have his C5–C6 vertebrae fused to fix the injury.
 However, he did not take time off during this time and kept the injury a secret, not wanting to squander the opportunity to work with ROH.

 In February 2015, Monster Mafia debuted for Pro Wrestling Guerilla (PWG), facing The Young Bucks in their first match.
-He would shortly after again injure his neck in a match with Matt Sydal and Chris Sabin.
-Alexander would again work through it, with Page and him participating in the annual Dynamite Duumvirate Tag Team Title Tournament in May.
-They would win the PWG World Tag Team Championship in the first round match with Joey Ryan and Candice LeRae.
-The reign would be short-lived, losing it later that night.
-Alexander would again have neck surgery in July 2015, retiring from wrestling.
+He injured his neck again in a match with Matt Sydal and Chris Sabin.
+Alexander again worked through it, with he and Page participating in the annual Dynamite Duumvirate Tag Team Title Tournament in May.
+They won the PWG World Tag Team Championship in the first round match with Joey Ryan and Candice LeRae.
+The reign was short-lived, as they lost it later that night.
+Alexander had neck surgery in July 2015, and he retired from wrestling.

-After him and Page momentary went their separate ways, he wrestled for Absolute Intense Wrestling (AIW), Progress Wrestling, and Beyond Wrestling, among other promotions.